 They later evolved into the band Private Domain and recorded with reggae star Pato Banton, as well as playing local venues for the next several decades, including over 20 years of weekly gigs at the Gaslamp bar Dick's Last Resort.
 Lead guitarist Jack Butler joined in 1978, while he was working at Guitar Center (he had already left Glory, which included Beat Farmers guitarist Jerry Raney).

-The 1981 lineup included bassist Lee Knight, along with drummer Paul Nichols (Jo Baker and the Boys, Neon Vanilla), Paul Shaffer (vocals, guitar), Jack Butler (lead guitar), and Keith Loveland (keyboards).
+The 1981 Private Domain lineup included Butler with bassist Lee Knight, along with drummer Paul Nichols (Jo Baker and the Boys, Neon Vanilla), Paul Shaffer (vocals, guitar), and Keith Loveland (keyboards).
 After Mike Jacobs became their manager, the group replaced Nichols with Mark Spriggs on drums, and other latterday members included John Lusitana (guitar) and Mike Peters (keyboards).

 Singer/guitarist Paul Shaffer and guitarist Jack Butler fronted the transition from Bratz to Private Domain.
-Not too many local 1980s artists scored hits, but Private Domain pulled it off in 1984, with their single “Absolute Perfection,” recorded a year earlier with reggae star Pato Banton.
+They were signed to Gold Mountain/A&M Records, which never put out their record.
+They eventually signed with Priority/Universal, which resulted in the single “Absolute Perfection,” recorded with reggae star Pato Banton.

 “We hired Pato Banton as a session musician,” says Shaffer, who alleges that Banton commandeered the song and the royalties as if it was his.
 Private Domain sued and won.
 “We had him served at the Greek Theatre,” says Shaffer.
 “We got, like, $1500.”